 When users select their own passwords for use at NERSC, the following requirements must be satisfied.

 - The password must register as either 'safe' or 'very safe' on a password strength meter that is provided.

 - The enforced minimum length for accounts with MFA enabled is 8 characters, but in practice it may be difficult to select one that registers as 'safe' on the meter with such a short password.
 If MFA is not enabled for your account the minimum password length is 14 characters.

 - There is no character complexity rule regarding inclusion of uppercase/lowercase letters, digits and special characters.

-- Passwords must be changed every six months.
+- Passwords must be changed every year (365 days).

 If you are struggling to come up with a good password, Iris can recommend one for you.
 Click on the 'Recommend a safe password' link beneath the 'New password' box in the 'Password reset' dialog window.